jfnavarro/st_pipeline/README.md

 	adjust_matrix_coordinates.py --counts-matrix stadata.tsv --outfile new_stdata.tsv --coordinates-file coordinates.txt

-Where coordinates.txt will be a tab delimited file with 4 columns:
+Where coordinates.txt will be a tab delimited file with 6 columns:

-ORIGINAL_COORDINATE_X ORIGINAL_COORDINATE_Y NEW_COORDINATE_X NEW_COORDINATE_Y
+orig_x orig_y new_x new_y new_pixel_x new_pixel_y

-Only coordinates in the file will be kept and if the new coordiantes are different the coordiantes will be updated (useful to adjust coordinates for printing errors).
+Only spots whose coordinates in the file will be kept and then optionally you can update the coordinates in the matrix choosing for the new array or pixel coordinates.

 **Quality stats**